davidroberto/sylius-next-boilerplate-theme/README.md

 This is the first version so there is a lot of room for improvements, bugfixes etc!

-You can see a real world implemententation of this theme here: https://www.cloralys-bijoux.fr/

 ## Install and configure the Sylius API

 - Install Sylius (https://docs.sylius.com/en/1.9/book/installation/installation.html)